dijasila/GPAW/doc/devel/devel.rst

 Code Overview
 =============

-Keep this picture under your pillow:
+Keep this :download:`picture <bigpicture.svg>` under your pillow:

 .. image:: bigpicture.png
-   :target: ../bigpicture.svg
+   :target: ../_downloads/bigpicture.svg

 The developer guide provides an overview of the PAW quantities and how the corresponding objects are defined in the code: